Agadir: Moroccan rule

 In 1884, Charles de Foucauld described in Reconnaissance au Maroc (Reconnaissance in Morocco) his rapid passage to Agadir from the east:

 I walk along the shore to Agadir Irir.
 The road passes below the city, half-way between it and Founti: Founti is a miserable hamlet, a few fishermen's huts; Agadir, despite its white enclosure which gives it the air of a city is, I am told, a poor village depopulated and without trade.

 On the pretext of a call for help from German companies in the valley of the Souss, Germany decided on 1 July 1911, to extend its interests in Morocco and assert a claim on the country.
-It sent to the bay of Agadir, (which harbour was, until 1881, closed to foreign trade) the which was quickly joined by the cruiser Berlin.
+It sent to the bay of Agadir, (whose harbour was, until 1881, closed to foreign trade) the which was quickly joined by the cruiser Berlin.
 Very strong international reaction, particularly from Great Britain, surprised Germany and triggered the Agadir Crisis between France and Germany.
-War threatened.
+War was threatened.
 After tough negotiations, a Franco-German treaty was finally signed on 4 November 1911, giving a free hand to France, who would be able to establish its protectorate over Morocco in return for giving up some colonies in Africa.
 It was only then that the gunboat Panther and the cruiser Berlin left the bay of Agadir.
 Due to a miscalculation, the German sales representative Hermann Wilberg, who was sent to provide the pretext for the intervention, only arrived at Agadir three days after the Panther arrived.